 The Turn-Based Waifu Collector (F/GO-kata)

 Probably the first thing that people think of when they hear ‘gacha game’.
-You role the gacha, all in the hopes of getting some oh so valuable JPGs.
-From there you can take them into the story mode for some turn-based, or at least ATB style battles.
+You roll the gacha, all in the hopes of getting some oh-so-valuable JPGs.
+From there you can take them into the story mode for some turn-based, or at least ATB-style battles.